Design Innovations

 The adjacent screenshot provides an example for all the tomato plant varieties.
 So, bad tomato outcomes are unlikely but have still occurred for Appearance and Resistance, and to a lesser extent Yield, Flavor, and Germination.
 Tomatoes show uniformly good Resistance, and pretty good Germination.

-We believe that an important step toward food resiliency is to develop local networks for seed production and sharing.
+We believe that an important step toward community food resiliency is to develop robust local networks for sharing "inputs", such as seeds, all the way to "outputs", such as excess food.

 In the next section, we describe some other gardening technologies and how they relate to GeoGardenClub.